-Testing the Engine Compression is not as hard as people think and in this article, I'll show you how to do it and more importantly I'll also show you how to interpret the results of the Compression Test.
+In this tutorial, I'll show you how to do it and more importantly I'll also show you how to interpret the results of the compression test.

-Why do an Engine Compression Test?
-Well, it may help you to find out if the engine is shot and if this is the reason why it won't start or the reason you have a hard to diagnose Misfire Condition.
+Why do an engine compression test?
+Well, it may help you to find out if the engine is shot and if this is the reason why it won't start or the reason behind your pickup or SUV's hard to diagnose misfire condition.

 So, if it does start... crank her up and let it run for a few minutes to warm it up.
 If it has been running for an extended amount of time, let her cool down.

-You're not gonna' see the exact same compression value on each of the 6 or 8 Cylinders.
-What you're looking for is a compression value or compression values that are radically different than the average compression of the good Cylinders.
+It's important that you know that you're not gonna' see the exact same compression value on each of the 6 or 8 cylinders.
+What you're looking for is a compression value or compression values that are radically different than the average compression of the good cylinders.

 Now, so that this calculation can make more sense to you... let's say that my Dodge Ram pick up (with a 3.9L) gave me the following compression readings: